The Bill series 14: Background

 Among the six character exits, the most high-profile was that of Kevin Lloyd as DC Tosh Lines.
-Lloyd, who appeared in approximately 454 episodes over a 10-year period, was dismissed from the show for alcoholism, and Lloyd died on 2 May after an unsuccessful stint in rehab.
-His final episode came on 9 June, more than a month after his death.
+Lloyd, who appeared in approximately 454 episodes over a 10-year period, was dismissed from the show after turning up for filming too intoxicated to work, and died less than a week later after an unsuccessful stint in rehab.
+His final episode aired on 9 June, just over a month after his death.
 DS Alistair Greig and WPC Norika Datta departed after 9 years each on the show, along with WDC Suzi Croft and PC Mike Jarvis (5 years apiece) and WPC Debbie Keane (3 years).
 Among those to join the cast were George Rossi, who took on the role of DC Duncan Lennox after a guest appearance in the previous series, while Samantha Robson was cast as WPC Vicky Hagen, the show's first female Area Car driver.
 The biggest arrival was that of now-DCI Frank Burnside, who appeared in a two-part special that included scenes filmed in Manchester, as Christopher Ellison returned to the role five years after leaving Sun Hill as a DI.